nanmu42/orly/README.md

 The animal(well, not all of them are animal) images are from the [USF ClipArt ETC](https://etc.usf.edu/clipart/) project.

+# Acknowledgements

+The author would like to thank [JetBrains](https://www.jetbrains.com/?from=ORLY-cover-generator) for providing a JetBrains Open Source license for his open source developments.

 # License

 Use of this work is governed by a MIT License.